 Due to public health guidelines, seating in the dining facilities will be limited.
-Additional indoor seating is available in the Junior Common Room (Trinity College) and Melinda Seaman Hall (St. Hilda’s College), and additional outdoor seating (weather dependent) will also be available.
+Additional indoor seating is available in the Junior Common Room (Trinity College) and additional outdoor seating (weather dependent) will also be available.
 Patrons must adhere to physical distancing requirements while utilizing dining facilities and other seating areas.

 In the indoor and outdoor seating areas, patrons are encouraged to clean their space before and after use, using the provided cleaning supplies.
 All furniture in these areas should remain in place and not be moved.
 Additional cleaning and disinfecting measures are in place in, adhering to public health guidelines.
 As there is limited seating in the dining halls, patrons are asked to limit their time sitting at a table to 30 minutes.